CLC Stewardship Director Lynne Flaccus monitoring a property and seeing what’s happening in the natural world one February. Photo: Juno Lamb

 Photo: Juno Lamb

-Coincident with the covenant movement, many large parcels of undeveloped land within the Chocorua Lake Basin have been donated by local residents to the Chocorua Lake Conservancy or other conservation organizations.
+Coincident with the covenant movement, many large parcels of undeveloped land within the Chocorua Lake Basin have been donated by local residents to Chocorua Lake Conservancy or other conservation organizations.
 Additional lands have been purchased by Chocorua Lake Conservancy, which now owns or manages almost 1,000 acres of conservation land and trails in the Basin.

 The covenant initiative was unique within the State of New Hampshire.
 The Chocorua Lake Basin property owners were the first group of landowners to undertake mutual covenants on such a large scale and on lake frontage.
 No other major lake in New Hampshire enjoys an entirely protected shoreline, a particularly unusual situation in that a major state highway runs along one side.